Domestic Violence Resources

 Men Can Stop Rape

 Men Can Stop Rape mobilizes male youth to prevent men’s violence against women.
-We build young men’s capacity to challenge harmful aspects of traditional masculinity, to value alternative visions of male strength, and to embrace their vital role as allies with women and girls in fostering healthy relationships and gender equity.
+They build young men’s capacity to challenge harmful aspects of traditional masculinity, to value alternative visions of male strength, and to embrace their vital role as allies with women and girls in fostering healthy relationships and gender equity.

 The mission of WomensLaw.org is to provide easy-to-understand legal information to women living with or escaping domestic violence.